IBPhilippov/GDELT_Cooperation_Dashboard/README.md

 ---

 ## What the code actually does
+### TL;DR
+Docker Compose creates Terraform and MageAi containers and runs there some commands.
+Using Terraform, it creates a bucket in Google Cloud Storage, dataset and a table inside it in BigQuery.
+Using Mage, it runs a pipeline that gets data from GDELT database, stores it into a bucket created by Terraform, and then uses Spark to aggregate data from bucket and then load it into BigQuery table.

+### Details
 0. The main idea was to create end-to-end portable product that requires minimal adjustments in settings (here presented by environment.env), and can be run without manual interventions.
 Therfore, after initial setup everything runs automatically.
 1. When you run  ```sudo docker compose --env-file=environment.env up```, docker builds and runs two docker images: Terraform image and MageAI image.
 2. Terrafrom